hisaransh/react-chat-app/README.md

 # Run
 Clone the repository

-Go to the project directory and run
+Go to the project directory and enter

 `npm install`

-after installing, run
+after installing, enter

 `npm start`